prolego-team/pdd/README.md

 ---

 <a id="quickstart"></a>
 # Quickstart
 Large language models (LLMs) allow rapid development of powerful solutions, but they often produce inconsistent and unpredictable results.
 You can quickly create a proof-of-concept that mostly works, but pinpointing successes, failures, improvements, and project completion can be challenging.
-This lack of transparency frustrates both you and your leadership.
+This lack of transparency frustrates you and your leadership.
 Here's how to get your LLM project on track.

 ## Designing Your Systems and Teams
 Separate your AI solution—the components interfacing with LLMs—from the rest of your infrastructure.
 Assign a team of [AI systems engineers](#create-a-team-of-ai-systems-engineers) to work on it, as shown in Figure Q1.